sadad54/keenify-todo/README.md

 📅 1.
 Google Calendar Integration
 Allow users to set a due date and time for each to-do item.

-Automatically sync the to-do with the Google Calendar API so users can get reminders via Google Calendar.
+Automatically sync the to-do with the Google Calendar API so users get Google Calendar reminders.

 📧 2.
 Gmail or Telegram API Notifications
 Send email or Telegram bot notifications when a deadline is near.

-Gmail API or Telegram Bot API can push reminders directly to the user.
+Use the Gmail API or Telegram Bot API to push real-time alerts.

 🤖 3.
 Auto-Prioritization of Todos
-Use a smart algorithm to auto-prioritize tasks based on deadlines, importance, or custom weights.
+Implement a smart algorithm to auto-prioritize tasks based on deadlines, importance, or urgency.

-Example: Overdue tasks appear at the top automatically.
+Example: Overdue or high-priority tasks automatically move to the top of the list.

 ⏳ 4.
 Due Date & Countdown Timers
-Display a live countdown next to each to-do item indicating how much time is left.
+Display live countdown timers next to each to-do item.

 👥 5.
-Sharing To-Do Lists
+Share To-Do Lists
-Allow list sharing between multiple users via a unique URL or by adding emails.
+Allow users to share their to-do lists with others using email invitations or a public link.

 🏷️ 6.
 Tags and Categories
-Let users categorize tasks with tags like “Work”, “Personal”, “Urgent” for better organization.
+Allow users to organize their tasks with tags or categories (e.g., Work, Personal, Urgent).

 📂 Folder Structure
 bash